-International organisations have issued famine warnings, in the context of an emerging global food crisis ^{16, 17, 18}.
+International organisations have issued famine warnings, in the context of an emerging global food crisis.
 This could lead to further displacement and migration notably in regions where food shortages and conflict would exacerbate pre-existing challenges, including climate change and environmental degradation.
 Research by the United Nations indicates that 276 million people worldwide were already facing acute hunger at the start of 2022.
-That number is expected to rise by 47 million people if Russia's military aggression against Ukraine continues, with the steepest rises in sub-Saharan Africa.19 continuously monitor the implementation of its activities, make the necessary adjustments and invest in innovative solutions to continue delivering.
+That number is expected to rise by 47 million people if Russia's military aggression against Ukraine continues, with the steepest rises in sub-Saharan Africa.

-Emerging crises may therefore limit the ability of the Agency to deliver its work programme in full
+Emerging crises may therefore limit the ability of the Agency to deliver its work programme in full.